Section 3. Identifying/Evaluating Aeronautical Effect

 navigation if it:

-height of 500 feet above the surface at its site; and
+a height of 499 feet above the surface at its site; and

-within 2 statute miles of the centerline of any regularly used VFR route (see
+located within 2 statute miles of the centerline of any regularly used VFR route

-Surface Slope Ratios - A structure would have an adverse effect upon VFR air
+Approach Surface Slope Ratios - A structure would have an adverse effect upon

-navigation if it penetrates the approach surface slope of any runway.
-The
+VFR air navigation if it penetrates the approach surface slope of any runway.

 TRAFFIC PATTERN AIRSPACE